Skip to main content

 CherryMild, slightly sweet, dark colorPoultry, pork, duckFish (cherry can taste metallic at high temp)

-PecanMild, nutty, richBrisket, pork ribs, poultryNothing major — a softer hickory alternative
+PecanMild, nutty, richBrisket, pork ribs, poultryNothing major.
+A softer hickory alternative.

 The stall is the most common source of confusion and panic for backyard pitmasters.
 Understanding it eliminates most failed cooks.